joheredi/typespec/packages/http-client-javascript/test/scenarios/client/client_context.md

-# Should generate a client with complex structure
+# Should generate a client context factory for a simple client

 ## TypeSpec